 What creates an internal brand culture?
 It starts with having a meaningfully differentiated, purpose-driven idea that the organization can rally around.
 Many founder-led companies demonstrate a brand culture.
 The cult-like status of a Jeff Bezos, James Dyson, or Larry Ellison imprint their personalities into the culture and can have a lasting impact well beyond their tenures.
 But what if you’re no longer founder-led?
 What if you’re an amalgam of many cultures merged together over time?
 Force-of-CEO personality is possible — just look at GE’s Jack Welch–but few CEOs have the force of character, tenure, or interest to drive this through an institution.

-As CMO, you are uniquely positioned to positioned to establish, influence, and sustain brand culture.
+As CMO, you are uniquely positioned to establish, influence, and sustain brand culture.
 The brand, most likely, is your responsibility.
 Traditionally a customer-facing communications tool, it can be so much more if you’re willing to share control with your peers.